Welcome to the Exeter Clinical Laboratory International website

 Insulin key messages:

-EDTA whole blood samples for insulin analysis can be sent at room temperature to be received within 5 days of sample collection.
+Please note our preferred sample type is separated EDTA plasma rather than whole blood.
+EDTA plasma samples for insulin analysis can be sent at room temperature to be received within 5 days of sample collection.

 Clotted samples that have been stored at 4 °C are stable for up to 5 days for insulin analysis, whether separated or not.